Geometrically Regular Black Holes with Hedgehog Scalar Hair: Introduction

 Regular black holes and black-hole hair are two longstanding themes in classical gravity.
 The first concerns whether the central curvature singularity of a black hole can be replaced by a regular core~\cite{Lan:2023ypm,Carballo-Rubio:2025bpr}.
 The second concerns which matter sectors can support non-trivial black-hole solutions in asymptotically flat spacetime despite the strong restrictions imposed by no-hair results~\cite{Bekenstein:1995un,Herdeiro:2015waa,Yazadjiev:2025wha}.
 A natural question at the intersection of these subjects is whether one can obtain an exact, asymptotically flat, geometrically regular black hole from a comparatively simple theory.

 Several routes towards regular black holes have been explored.
 One possibility is to modify the gravitational sector itself.
 Another is to retain general relativity and introduce effective matter sources, most notably of nonlinear-electrodynamic type; broad overviews are given in Refs.~\cite{Lan:2023ypm,Carballo-Rubio:2025bpr}.
+At a more geometric or effective level, regular Schwarzschild interiors with a Schwarzschild exterior and no primary hair have also been constructed, and their time-dependent extensions have been used to analyse the kinematics of singularity formation during collapse~\cite{Ovalle:2025pue,Ovalle:2026lxb}.
 These constructions show that regular cores and asymptotic flatness can coexist.
 At the same time, regularity of the background geometry does not by itself guarantee dynamical viability.
 A recent analysis showed that a broad class of nonsingular black holes supported by nonlinear electrodynamics exhibits angular Laplacian instabilities near the centre, so that geometric regularity of the background need not be preserved under linear perturbations~\cite{DeFelice:2024seu}.
 This provides an additional reason to examine other matter sectors.

 Scalar-tensor theories provide another useful comparison.
 Exact asymptotically flat black-hole branches are known in shift-symmetric Horndeski models~\cite{Kobayashi:2014eva,Babichev:2017guv}, while $SO(N)$ multi-Galileons furnish a formal framework for rotationally invariant scalar multiplets~\cite{Aoki:2021mok}.
 These examples show that non-trivial scalar structure can be compatible with analytically controlled black-hole solutions, but they do not answer the narrower question addressed here: can Einstein gravity admit an exact asymptotically flat regular black hole supported by a simple minimally coupled scalar sector with genuine angular structure?
 In such a setting, both the background mechanism and the perturbation problem are qualitatively different from the electrically or magnetically supported nonlinear-electrodynamic case.